-Worshipping Community placements at the 100, 200 and 300 levels require a fixed stipend per term; Agency placements at the 100, 200, and 300 levels require a \$10/ hr wage; placements of either kind at the 400 level require \$1500/month (for Field Ed purposes, a month = 4 weeks, so this is calculated at \$375/wk).
-Remuneration per term is calculated by multiplying either a fixed stipend per term, a wage per hour, or a stipend per month by the number of weeks/months in a given term, as agreed upon by the site, the student, and the office of Field Education.
-If a worshipping community or agency is unable to pay the full stipend, the seminary may provide a stipend subsidy.
-Ordinarily, unless there are extreme circumstances, placement sites are expected to provide at least \$500 per term.
+Louisville Seminary believes that adequate compensation is a matter of justice.
+People should be paid for the work that they do.
+Placement Sites hosting Worshipping Community placements at the 100, 200 and 300 levels are strongly encouraged to provide a fixed stipend per term, taking into consideration cost of living expenses in the area in which a student is serving.
+Agency placements at the 100, 200 and 300 levels are strongly encouraged to provide at least a \$10/hr wage (commensurate with the wage students are paid for their work at Louisville Seminary) or, if it is higher than \$10, at least the minimum wage in the area in which a student is serving.
+Placements of either kind at the 400 level are encouraged to provide at least \$1500/month (for Field Education purposes, a month = 4 weeks, so this is calculated at \$375/week).

+Louisville Seminary is able to provide a limited number of subsidies for placements sites in Kentucky who are unable to provide the \$10/hr wage or a fair stipend (as calculated by the Field Education office).
+Ordinarily, unless there are extreme circumstances, those placement sites that receive this subsidy are required to provide at least \$500 per term toward the student's remuneration.
 Agency placements can qualify as Federal Work Study placements under certain conditions, with FWS funds being used to supplement.
-If a student continues for a second year at the same site, the worshipping community or agency is responsible for the stipend payment.
+If a student continues for a second year at the same site, the worshiping community or agency is responsible for the entirety of the remuneration so that funds can be made available for other sites.

 No stipends are paid for Clinical Pastoral Education (CPE).
-However, the Seminary will pay a local supervision fee for the first unit of CPE only.
-If a student chooses to take a unit of CPE outside of Louisville, the Seminary will pay the unit/tuition fee of that unit up to the amount of the current local supervision fee for the first unit of CPE only.
+However, the Seminary will provide up to the current local supervision fee (\$850 in Louisville) for a student's first unit of CPE only.
+If a student chooses to take their first unit of CPE outside of Louisville, the Seminary will pay the unit/tuition fee of that unit only up to the amount of the current local supervision fee.
 The Seminary will not pay application or interview fees for CPE.